Leipzig Zoological Garden

-Leipzig Zoological Garden, or Leipzig Zoo (Zoologischer Garten Leipzig) is a zoo in Leipzig`s district Mitte, Germany.
+Leipzig Zoological Garden, or Leipzig Zoo (Zoologischer Garten Leipzig) is a zoo in the Leipzig district of Mitte, Germany.
 It was first opened on June 9, 1878.
 It was taken over by the city of Leipzig in 1920 after World War I and now covers about 27 ha and contains approximately 850 species.

-By 2020 the zoo featured six different theme worlds, aiming at providing habitats appropriate for the species on display.
+By 2020, the zoo featured six different theme worlds, aiming at providing habitats appropriate for the species on display.

-Leipzig zoo is internationally noted for its large building projects such as Pongoland (housing gorillas, chimpanzees, bonobos and orangutans) and Gondwanaland (world's second largest indoor rainforest hall at 1.65 ha).
+Leipzig zoo is internationally noted for its large building projects such as Pongoland (housing gorillas, chimpanzees, bonobos and orangutans) and Gondwanaland (the world's second largest indoor rainforest hall at 1.65 ha).
 It has bred more than 2,000 lions, 250 rare Siberian tigers, and other carnivores like bears.
 Leipzig Zoological Garden has been called the "Zoo of the future".
 It is ranked as the best zoo in Germany and also the second-best in Europe (after Vienna).

-Family visit

-Family friendly extras include a large number of playgrounds, picnic areas, various gastronomic offers.
-Apart from Godwanaland every part of the zoo is accessible with strollers and carts.
-There are various possibilities to get close to animals such as goats and stroke them.
-Children under 6 pay no admission.

-If you want to make sure to be there at feeding time, there is the possibility to find out online at what time which aminals will be fed.

-Parking is across the street, which is convenient, but the rates per hour reflect the fact that the zoo is situated downtown.

-Dogs have no access to the zoo.

 Theme worlds

 The Zoo Leipzig hosts six different theme worlds; the Founder's Garden, Gondwanaland, Asia, Pongoland, Africa and South America.
-Zoo director Prof. Dr. Jörg Junhold wants to combine species conservation, with spacious compounds, which are as appropriate for the species kept within as possible.
+Zoo director Prof. Dr. Jörg Junhold aimed to combine species conservation, with spacious compounds, which are as appropriate for the species kept within as possible.
 Additionally the zoo offers educational tours to visitor groups and various special events.

 Founder's Garden

 The Founder's Garden is located close to the entrance, partially in historical buildings.
-Besides the explorer's arch, which is also used for educational purposes this part of the zoo includes compounds displaying koalas, golden lion tamarins, coppery titi monkeys and bearded emperor tamarin, partially in the facilities of the former monkey house, which was replaced by Pogoland in 2001.
+Besides the explorer's arch, which is also used for educational purposes this part of the zoo includes compounds displaying koalas since 2016 in the former ape house as well as a budgerigar aviary and primate islands.